top of page

 b.
 1983, Benoni, South Africa

-Lives and works in Johannesburg
+Lives and works in Cape Town, South Africa

-Mongezi Ncaphayi was born in 1983 in Benoni in Eastern Gauteng, South Africa, where he currently lives and works in Cape Town, South Africa.
-Following his graduation with a Diploma in Art & Design from the Ekurhuleni East College-Benoni in 2005, Ncaphayi completed a Professional Printmaking Course at Artist Proof Studio in 2008.
-In 2012, Ncaphayi obtained a Certificate in Advanced Studies from School of the Museum of Fine Arts in Boston, USA, and went on to receive multiple awards and grants, both locally and internationally.
-Notably, in 2013, Ncaphayi was the recipient of the prestigious Absa L’atelier Gerard Sekoto Award, earning him a three-month residency at the Cite Des Arts in Paris, France.
-In 2011, Ncaphayi received the Ampersand Foundation Fellowship in new York City, USA, while, in 2016, he was awarded the Prince Claus Fund Grant in Amsterdam, Netherlands.
-Artist-in-residency programmes include: The Atelier le Grand Village Residency in Angouleme, France, in 2014; as well as the Thami Manyele Foundation Residency in Amsterdam, Netherlands, in 2016.
+Mongezi Ncaphayi was born in 1983 in Benoni in Eastern Gauteng, South Africa, and currently lives and works in Cape Town, South Africa.
+Following his graduation with a Diploma in Art and Design from the Ekurhuleni East College-Benoni in 2005, Ncaphayi completed a Professional Printmaking Course at Artist Proof Studio in 2008.
+In 2012, he obtained a Certificate in Advanced Studies from School of the Museum of Fine Arts in Boston, USA.
+Ncaphayi was the recipient of the prestigious Absa L’atelier Gerard Sekoto Award in 2013, earning him a three-month residency at the Cite Des Arts in Paris, France.
+In 2011, Ncaphayi received the Ampersand Foundation Fellowship in New York City, USA, while, in 2016, he was awarded a grant from the Prince Claus Fund Grant in Amsterdam, Netherlands.
+Selected artist-in-residency programmes include: The Atelier le Grand Village Residency in Angouleme, France, in 2014 and the Thami Mnyele Foundation Residency in Amsterdam, Netherlands, in 2016.
 In 2019, Ncaphayi received the Africa First Art Prize.